Bob Goody: As a writer

 While Goody and Mel Smith were working on a two-man show at the Traverse Theatre, they teamed up with composer Peter Brewis and together created three black comedy musicals, 'Ave You 'Eard the One About Joey Baker?, Irony in Dorking which won a Fringe First Award and The Gambler whose 1986 revival at the Hampstead Theatre was nominated for an Olivier Award and was also recorded by the specialist musical theatre label First Night Records.
 He wrote the libretto for The Fashion, an opera for Deutsche Oper am Rhein, with music by Giorgio Battistelli.
 This was performed in the company's 2008 season.
 He co-wrote the BBC sitcom Wilderness Road as well as two volumes of performance poetry: Mixing With The Sharks and Life and Death And A Few Other Bits and Pieces.

 Goody played Bill Maddox in the 1996 video game Privateer 2: The Darkening.

 Personal life and death

-Bob Goody was 6' 4" tall, married, had three daughters and lived in Bloomsbury in central London.
+Bob Goody was 6' 4" tall and lived in Bloomsbury in central London.
+He is survived by his wife Gina (nee Donovan), whom he married in 1978, their daughters Gemma, Seonaid and Sophie, grandchildren Zack, Ayah, Constance and Dolores, and his brother Dave Goody.

-Goody died from cancer on 5 March 2023, at the age of 71.
+Goody died from cancer on 5 March 2023, aged 71.